thierry-martinez/refl/README.md

-# Efficient and type-safe type reflection for OCaml
+# refl: Efficient and type-safe type reflection for OCaml

 `refl` provides runtime representations for most OCaml types, and a "one size fits all" deriving plugin.